Kenmore (brand): Canada

 With the demise of Sears Canada in 2018, Kenmore products were no longer sold in Canada, but existing warranty for Whirlpool-made Kenmore lines continued to be honored.
 A number of Canadian parts suppliers continue to provide Kenmore parts previously sold by Sears Canada.
 Some Kenmore products were also being individually resold online in 2021.

 In January 2024, Kenmore announced that a limited selection of their products would be distributed through Costco Canada with a possibility that Kenmore may decide to expand their distribution through other Canadian retailers in the near future.

 Manufacturers

 Whirlpool was one of the main manufacturers of Kenmore products, having manufactured some of Kenmore’s electrical appliances, such as side-by-side refrigerators, top-loading washing machines and matching dryers, and dishwashers.
 But in 2017, the 100 years partnership between Whirlpool and Sears Holdings ended, with Sears claiming that Whirlpool "was making demands that would make it difficult to sell the Kenmore products at competitive prices."

 Whirlpool is not the only manufacturer of Kenmore products.
 Kenmore also outsources its products from different OEM (original equipment manufacturer) companies, such as LG, Daewoo Electronics, Panasonic, and others.
+The first three digits of a Sears model number (called the source code) denote who the actual manufacturer is for Sears.
+There are various reference charts that can be used to determine who the actual manufacturer was for Sears.